-The Office of Student Affairs has created a list of Frequently Asked Questions (FAQs) in order to help prepare you for the housing selection process for Fall 2013 – Spring 2014 that will begin in March.
+The Office of Student Affairs has created a list of Frequently Asked Questions (FAQs) in order to help prepare you for the housing selection process.
 Please take the time to review this information carefully in order to help ensure that you get the best housing option available to you.
 As always, feel free to contact the Office of Student Affairs if you have any additional questions or concerns at (304) 457-6213.

-What will the lay-outs be for the new halls?
+What are the lay-outs for ABU’s residence halls?

 Battler and University Halls are suite-style halls with 2 bedrooms and 1 bathroom per suite.
 Rooms in Battler and University Halls will be double rooms, so there will be a total of 4 persons per suite.

-Blue and Gold Halls are apartment-style halls with full kitchens and common areas.
-Blue and Gold Halls have 4 bedrooms per apartment and 2 bathrooms and the bedrooms are designed to be singles.*
+Blue and Gold Halls are apartment-style halls with kitchens, furnished with a refrigerator and range top, and common areas.
+Blue and Gold Halls have 4 bedrooms per apartment and 2 bathrooms and the bedrooms are designed to be singles.

 Will certain residence halls be restricted to certain classes?

 Yes, Benedum and Priestley Halls will be restricted to first-year students.